shenmengyuan/Yun-Gui_plateau_lake/README.md

-# Microbial diversity and metabolic potential at different trophic status freshwater lake ecosystems
+# The analysis pipeline to metagenome of each lake samples at different trophic levels

 > The pipeline is developed by  by Mengyuan Shen ([mengyuanshen@126.com](mailto:mengyuanshen@126.com)).
 For questions and comments, please contact mengyuan or submit an issue on github.